activeadmin-plugins/active_admin_date_range_preset/README.md

 });
 ```

-Now all you "date_time_range" inputs has button "Set rage"
+Now all you "date_time_range" inputs has button "Set range"

 ## Custom usage